 - Microfilm – includes county records for Mecklenburg and all other North Carolina counties as well as historic and current newspapers.
 Microfilm scanner/readers are available to display and make digital or paper copies of pages from the microfilm.

-- Government Documents & Statistics – We provide a partial depository for documents produced by government agencies.
-Most items are on microfiche, and some are available online through the Library’s catalog.
+- We provide a partial depository for documents produced by North Carolina government agencies.
+Most items are on microfiche and are listed in the Library’s catalog.

 - Our collection contains building permits issued in Mecklenburg County between 1911 and 1985.
 These will sometimes show the external dimensions of a structure, but they do not include any blueprints of private residences or public buildings.